• Skip to primary navigation

 Design a sticky seed pod

-Can you design and then make a stIcky seed pod that will stick to clothing for a few minutes before falling off?
+The activity involves designing and making a sticky seed pod that will stick to clothing for a few minutes before falling off.

 You’ll need